BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text

+“Obedience isn't virtue if it overrides conscience.
+This quote nails the difference: dogma obeys orders; wisdom does what’s right.
+True morality isn’t about being told—it’s about knowing and choosing.
+Be guided by reason, not just rules.”

+#### **A good night’s sleep is the key.**

+Important as goals, strategies and procedures are, there’s no doubt that The best way to get stuff done is to have plenty of energy.
+And the single factor which seems to affect that most, at least in my case, is getting a good night’s sleep.

+This morning is acase in point.
+I start my active day every day with 10 minutes writing.
+That’s what I’m doing right now.
+But having had a good night, I am well ahead of myself getting this 10 minute habit done.

+So what are the factors that govern whether or not I sleep well?
+It’s not easy to tease them out.
+But one absolute necessity is getting to bed early.
+I am terrible at this.
+My ideal is to be snuggled up to my pillow with a Trollope by 10 o’clock.
+I hardly ever manage this.

+I get off to sleep much more quickly if I read a book then if I scroll my phone.
+I have known this for years.
+But by that time of night, I am weak.
+I can’t see anyway around this apart from trying to develop some more willpower.

+The other thing that is under my control and seems to have an effect is how much I eat in the hours before bed.
+Big heavy meals and alcohol get me off to sleep initially, only to wake up in the middle of the night and stay awake sometimes for hours.

+I will keep these under observation and see how I can improve things.

 #### **Writing is harder than reading**

 I’m very easily distracted by anything that looks interesting.
 Current affairs is a big thing, because by definition it’s information you don’t have yet.
 But I will just as happily follow-up a scientific concept I haven’t come across before, and obscure bit of history or even just something I remember and I want to check up if my memory is correct.
 “Oh look, a squirrel.”